-2 days Stift Heiligenkreuz for connoisseurs
+2 days Stift Heiligenkreuz to savor

 We begin our visit with the monks' prayer in the collegiate church.
 The Latin choral prayer takes place daily in the abbey church in summer.
 In winter, the monks meet in the Bernardikapelle.
-This is one way to get one "Chants of Paradise" * the Cistercian monks from Heiligenkreuz Abbey can hear.
-For this they are world famous.
-With their CDs they stormed the charts around the world.
+This is one way to listen to the ” Chants of Paradise” * (ad) of the Cistercian monks from Heiligenkreuz Abbey.
+They are world famous for this.
+They have stormed the world charts with their CDs.

 Father John Paul Chavanne is responsible for public relations in the monastery.
 He welcomes us for a simple lunch.
 This is served in the Gästerefektorium.
 Two long tables are ready for the monastery guests.
 Unlike in the St. Paul's Abbey in Lavanttal we do not eat in the refectory of the monks.
 That would not be feasible for 97 monks, who currently live in Heiligenkreuz Abbey.